mpv-player/mpv/DOCS/contribute.md

   this.
 If the license of the code is not LGPLv2.1+, you must mention this.
 - These license statements are legally binding.
 - Don't use fake names (something that looks like an actual name, and may be someone else's name, but is not your legal name).
-Using a pseudonyms is allowed if it can be used to identify or contact you, even if whatever account you used to submit the patch dies.
+Using a pseudonym is allowed if it can be used to identify or contact you, even if whatever account you used to submit the patch dies.
 - Do not add your name to the license header.
 This convention is not used by